lianghuanjia/655-Final-Project-Load-Balancer/README.md

 5. Run the bash file you just created and copied the code into:
 ./[bash fiel you created]

+6. go into the file you just git clone: cd 655-Final-Project-Load-Balancer/

-6. open the load_balance.py:
+7. open the load_balance.py:
 vim load_balance.py

-7. In the main function, go to the following line: server = WebsocketServer(host='192.41.233.54', port=12345), change the host into the public IP of the machine the code is running on
+8. In the main function, go to the following line: server = WebsocketServer(host='192.41.233.54', port=12345), change the host into the public IP of the machine the code is running on

-8. Run the code:
+9. Run the code:
 python3 load_balance.py